hegemonic/jsdoc-baseline/README.md

     **Note**: Baseline currently requires the latest version of JSDoc from the master branch on GitHub.
 In addition, Baseline does not currently support JSDoc running on Mozilla Rhino; use Node.js instead.
-Rhino support will be available soon.
+Rhino support will be available in the future.

     To install JSDoc globally (may require `sudo`):